mklarsen/react-hook-form-crud-example/README.md

-# react-hook-form-crud-example
+# crm v4.1

-React - CRUD Example with React Hook Form

-For documentation and live demo go to https://jasonwatmore.com/post/2020/10/09/react-crud-example-with-react-hook-form
+Based on React - CRUD Example with React Hook Form  "react-hook-form-crud-example" More info and live demo go to https://jasonwatmore.com/post/2020/10/09/react-crud-example-with-react-hook-form